NorfolkGreg/aivuk/README.md

 Theme currently under construction as a first project

 ## Theme Design
-The theme was designed for a quasi-legal profressional organisation and therefore is particularly suitable for a text oriented site with only occasional decorative images to break up the text..
+The theme was designed for a quasi-legal professional organisation and therefore is particularly suitable for a text oriented site with only occasional decorative images to break up the text..